Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 10. Unauthorized Code Running

-The Risk: LLMs that generate or run code may produce harmful scripts that damage systems or exfiltrate data.
+The Risk.
+LLMs that generate or run code may produce harmful scripts that damage systems or exfiltrate data.

 Development Practices